Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Summary and Discussion

 \section{Summary and Discussion}

-The present study reveals that when the holographic turbulence is driven by a scalar source, the scaling power laws of the total energy spectrum is $k^{-1.79\pm0.03}$, which is different from Kolmogorov's $k^{-5/3}$ scaling.
-By decomposing the spectrum into compressible and incompressible components, they scale as $k^{-1.80\pm0.03}$ and $k^{-1.99\pm0.03}$ respectively.
-Our system captures the non-relativistic limit, while the incompressible condition is unconstrained.
-By estimating the fractal structure of the obtained turbulent black hole, we find a fractal dimension $D\approx 2.65\pm 0.02$ which is consistent with previous results in the literature.
-Our simulations provide the first estimation of fractal structure from the fully nonlinear evolution of driven black hole dynamics.
-To do so, we have used an efficient evolution scheme in the Bondi-Sachs formalism.
-This allows us to use a higher resolution to solve the Einstein equation and facilitates us to cover more scales of the boundary fluid than those in the previous literature.
+The present study reveals that when the holographic turbulence is driven by a scalar source, the scaling power-law of the total energy spectrum exists and behaves as $k^{-1.79\pm0.03}$, which is different from Kolmogorov's $k^{-5/3}$ scaling for the incompressible and non-relativistic fluid.
+By decomposing the spectrum into the compressible and the incompressible components, they scale as $k^{-1.80\pm0.03}$ and $k^{-1.99\pm0.03}$ respectively.
+Our system captures the non-relativistic limit, while the dual flow is not incompressible.
+Our results first clearly demonstrate that the kinetic energy spectrum scaling exponent of the quasi-steady holographic turbulence is not previously suggested Kolmogorov's $k^{-5/3}$.
+Furthermore, we correctly treat the dissipative effects in the boundary turbulent fluid through the fully nonlinear evolutions of driven black hole dynamics instead of the numerical dissipative terms added \citep{FractalDimensionTurbulent2017}.
+Based on these, from the scaling law of the boundary turbulence which indicates the existence of some scale-independent quantities, we estimate the fractal dimension of the turbulent black hole's horizon $D\approx 2.65\pm 0.02$.
+Our fractal dimension stays below the topological dimension of the horizon and shows a good agreement with the previous estimate through simulations of the boundary ideal conformal fluid.
+We provide the first estimation of fractal structure from the fully nonlinear evolution of driven black hole dynamics with the best resolution and widest inertial range so far compared to the related works in the literature.
+To do so, we have managed to develop an efficient evolution scheme in the Bondi-Sachs formalism for $\mathrm{AdS_{4}}$ spacetime, which is also possible for higher dimensions like $\mathrm{AdS_{5}}$.